headlamp-k8s/headlamp/docs/installation/in-cluster/oidc.md

 - Set `-oidc-idp-issuer-url` as Dex's URL (same as in `--oidc-issuer-url` in the Kubernetes APIServer)
 - Set `-oidc-scopes` if needed, e.g. `-oidc-scopes=profile,email,groups`

-**Note** If you already have another static client configured for Kubernetes to be used by the [apiserver's OIDC](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server) (OpenID Connect) configuration, it is important to ensure that a **single static client ID** i.e `-oidc-client-id` is used for both Dex and Headlamp.
+**Note** If you already have another static client configured for Kubernetes for the [apiserver's OIDC](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server) (OpenID Connect) configuration, use a **single static client ID** i.e `-oidc-client-id` for both Dex and Headlamp.
 Additionally, the **redirectURIs** need to be specified for each client.